mdraj2/JavaScript-Projects/README.md

 + [Acknowledgements](#acknowledgements)

 ## About <a name = "about"></a>
 Simple JavaScript,CSS,and HTML programs to learn JavaScript.
-There are 30 projects in this folder and they my implementations of the JS30 Course by WesBos.
+There are 30 projects in this folder and they are my implementations of the JS30 Course by WesBos.

 ## Acknowledgements <a name = "acknowledgements"></a>